chromice/ae/README.md

 - `aeValidator::url` -- a valid URL string;
 - `aeValidator::postcode_uk` -- a valid UK postal code.

-You may define any pattern manually:
+You may define any other pattern manually:

 ```php
 $field->valid_pattern('At least 5 alphabetic characters.', '[a-zA-Z]{5,}');